parrt/cs652/lectures/postscript.md

 % showpage works again
 ```

-For completeness, let me mention that PostScript uses late binding in general.
-For example, the following procedure references two operators, add and div :
+For completeness, let me mention that PostScript uses *late binding* in general.
+For example, the following procedure references two operators, `add` and `div`:

 ```
 /average {add 2 div} def
 ```

-Upon each invocation of add and div in average , the interpreter must look up their definitions.
+Upon each invocation of `add` and `div` in `average`, the interpreter must look up their definitions.
 Those operators are not keywords and you might have redefined them.
-You could, for example, have add redefine itself to be minus so that the next computation of average is wrong.
-To override this lazy evaluation, use bind to bind names to objects at def -time; during execution time, add and div are not looked up:
+You could, for example, have `add` redefine itself to be `sub` so that the next computation of average is wrong.
+To override this lazy evaluation, use bind to bind names to objects at `def`-time; during execution time, `add` and `div` are not looked up:

 ```
 /average {add 2 div} bind def
 ```

-This is like static versus dynamic binding of functions in C++ version Python.
+This is like static versus dynamic binding of functions in C versus Python.

 ## Encapsulated PS
-An encapsulated postscript file is simply a postscript file with a bounding box specification and a slight change to the magic first line (one must admit that I don't think the EPSF-3.0 is necessary):
+An encapsulated postscript file is simply a postscript file with a bounding box specification and a slight change to the magic first line (I don't think the `EPSF-3.0` is necessary):

 ```
 %!PS-Adobe-3.0 EPSF-3.0